Looking For A Job? Apply And Have Your Interview Via Facebook

 Now, this could be one more reason to keep yourself in check with how you behave publicly thru your social media accounts.
 And, probably it is also the best time to update your profile photo and make it a little bit more comely and dignified.
 You just never know when a business owner or recruitment manager might be prying into your Facebook personal page.

-[Featured Image By FotoCuisinette/Thinkstock Photos]
+[Featured Image By FotoCuisinette/Thinkstock]